 Q: What types of work does the Skadden Foundation fund?

-A: Skadden Fellowships address the civil legal needs of people living in poverty.
+A: Skadden Fellowships address the civil legal needs of people living in poverty in the US.
 Your project must be legal in nature, and serve poor clients, though we do not have a strict test of poverty.

 Q: Are there types of work the Skadden Foundation does not fund?